Nightlife Experience With BlacVolta’s Joseph Adjei

-His podcast session dubbed the BlacVolta Nightlife Podcast can also boast of guests such Chance The Rapper & Vic Mensa and acclaimed marketing mogul, Bozoma Saint John.
+His podcast session dubbed the BlacVolta Nightlife Podcast can also boast of guests such as Chance The Rapper & Vic Mensa and acclaimed marketing mogul, Bozoma Saint John.

-The young HR professional, whose job description covers 14 African countries but for the strong passion he has for what he is doing, he would have given up since it is very demanding.
+The young HR professional, whose job description covers 14 African countries said but for the strong passion he has for what he is doing, he would have given up since it is very demanding.